NicoSwag/radiance-notes/Story/Cosmos Lore Dialogue.md

 What happened to the world?

 **Mysterious Voice**
-One day, the Radiance emerged from a black hole, hungering to destroy.
+One day, the Radiance emerged beyond the place where light cannot escape.
+It hungered to consume.
 The Universe shuddered, and birthed a being to fight it.
 But it was not enough.
 The being was destroyed, and split into many pieces.